venkatraj/js-notes/Part 1/05. Data Types/5.4 Arrays/arrays.md

 ```

 ## toString
 Arrays have their own implementation of toString method that returns a comma-separated list of elements.
+It doesn't have `Symbol.toPrimitive` or `valueOf` methods

 ```js

     let arr = [1, 2, 3];